kogo59/The_Central_Caucasus_and_Bashan/chapters/03_Chapter.md

 :::: fs-xs
-Damascus — Bazaars and Gardens — An Enthusiastic Freemason — Snowstorm on Anti-Lebanon — Baalbee — An  Alpine Walk — The Cedurs— Return to Beyrout — Cyprus and Rhodes — Smyrna — The Valley of the Maeander — Excavations at Ephesus — Constantinople — The Persian Khan — May-Day at the Sweet Waters — Preparations for the Caucusus.<br /><br />
+Damascus — Bazaars and Gardens — An Enthusiastic Freemason — Snowstorm on Anti-Lebanon — Baalbee — An  Alpine Walk — The Cedurs — Return to Beyrout — Cyprus and Rhodes — Smyrna — The Valley of the Maeander — Excavations at Ephesus — Constantinople — The Persian Khan — May-Day at the Sweet Waters — Preparations for the Caucusus.<br /><br />